We have gathered for this challenge a total of 100 MS patients for which the following images will be provided:

 Once your registration has been accepted, you will have access to the challenge training set from the Shanoir interface, after validating that you accept its data usage agreement (DUA).
 We put the DUA pdf here for information as well, please read it carefully before validating.

-Then you will be able to download the data as a single zip file (the download may take some time to start).
-It includes a README.md file describing the contents of the training data.
-Please contact us at firstname.lastname@example.org if you have any query.
+Then you will be able to download the data as a single zip file (around 6 Gb).
+Warning: depending on your connection quality, the download may take quite some time to start (from 5 minutes to some hours) as the browser in fact downloads the file before asking you where to save it.
+You may thus have to wait but something is happening !
+The zip file includes a README.md file describing the contents of the training data.
+Please contact us at email@example.com if you have any query.